rofr/java-training/docs/M0_Introduction/slides.md

    numbers[1] = 20;
    System.out.println(numbers[2]);
 ```
 Notes: An array is a datastructure that holds many items of the same type.
 The array is stored on the heap.
 Arrays cannot be resized.
 Accessed by index.
+You will use arrays in the lab.

 ---
 # Lab
 Warm up lab
+Estimated time: 45 min